hito-xyz/docs/Hito User's Guide/README.md

 #### [Section IV](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#v-how-to-transfer-crypto-from-the-beta-hito-hardware-wallet-to-your-software-wallet): How to transfer crypto from software wallet or exchange to your beta Hito hardware wallet ####
 #### [Section V](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#v-how-to-transfer-crypto-from-the-beta-hito-hardware-wallet-to-your-software-wallet): How to  transfer crypto from the beta Hito hardware wallet to your software wallet ####
 #### [Section VI](https://github.com/hito-xyz/docs/edit/main/Hito%20User's%20Guide/README.md#vi--video-demos): Video Demos

-## Getting Started ##
-1. To power up your beta Hito press the button at the side
-2. Your device default PIN code is 111111 - this can be changed later via firmware update that will be available through the end of this week
-3. note iOS support will be released at the end of this week

 ## I.  Your beta Hito wallet has limited functionality - here’s what you need to know: ##